WebAssembly/design/DynamicLinking.md

-More complicated dynamic linking functionality (e.g., interposition, weak symbols, etc) can be simulated efficiently by assigning a function table index to each weak/mutable symbol, calling the symbol via `call_table` on that index, and mutating the underlying element as needed.
+More complicated dynamic linking functionality (e.g., interposition, weak symbols, etc) can be simulated efficiently by assigning a function table index to each weak/mutable symbol, calling the symbol via `call_indirect` on that index, and mutating the underlying element as needed.

 After the MVP, we would like to standardize a single [ABI][] per source